Colorado paid family leave

 Who is eligible for paid family leave?

 Colorado residents who have earned at least $2,500 the year before are eligible for paid family leave.
-Keep in mind that federal employees are not eligible, but they are covered by all state paid leave policies.
+Keep in mind that federal employees are not eligible, but they are covered by all state-paid leave policies.
 These details are still being worked through during implementation.
-Local municipalities may also opt out from the benefit for their employees.
+Local municipalities may also opt out of the benefit for their employees.

 You can earn the $2,500 required wage through multiple jobs with different durations.
 This is in contrast to other paid leave laws such as FMLA which require that you work for a specific duration at one job in order to be eligible.